rempsyc/starter-academic/content/en/bio/skills.md

 #
 # Add/remove as many `[[feature]]` blocks below as you like.
 #
-# For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
+# For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
+# Note that for this version, only Font Awesome version 4 is compatible!
+# Pick from the choices available here: https://fontawesome.com/v4/icons/

 [[feature]]
   icon = "r-project"